d0tTino/docs-/docs/non-ai-research/add-hours-to-your-day.md

 updated: 2025-07-29
 ---

+!!! note "Disclaimer"
+    This document is provided for research purposes only and does not constitute legal or financial advice.

 # An Evidence-Based Debunking and Validation of “Add-Hours-to-Your-Day” Productivity Frameworks

 ## Introduction: The Modern Pursuit of Productivity and the Promise of Time Hacking